Availability All Editions

 - How the Change Log Works

-How to Find the Change Log
+Where to Find Which Change Log

 How the Change Log Works

-The Change Log allows you to keep a history of all changes made to a project.
 Each Change Log entry contains the following information:

 - Who (name and profile picture)